Sinopharm COVID-19 Vaccine (BBIBP-CorV) 2022

 Study results support using a 4 μg dose and two-shot regimen of BBIBP-CorV.
 A small-scale Chinese study showed that the third shot of Sinopharm's COVID-19 vaccine leads to increased antibody levels that decrease months after a second dose.
 According to the WHO, on September 2, 2021, the vaccine was adsorbed to 0.5-mg alum and packed into prefilled syringes in 0.5-mL sterile phosphate-buffered saline without preservative.

 On October 11, 2021, the WHO stated, 'People aged 60 and older who received the Sinopharm vaccines should get a third dose.
-"When implementing this recommendation, countries should initially aim at maximizing 2-dose coverage in that population, and after that administer the third dose, starting in the oldest age groups".
+"When implementing this recommendation, countries should initially aim at maximizing 2-dose coverage in that population, and then administer the third dose, starting in the oldest age groups".

 Cambodia announced the fourth round of vaccinations on January 14, 2022, responding to the omicron variant, with high-risk groups among the first to receive the additional boosters.